 There is another series of compounds that provide aroma to essential oils.
 They are the aldehydes, which are found in citrus fruits and are responsible for their characteristic smell.
 Also, there may be mentioned alcohol.
 It contains a hydroxyl group, among which is menthol.

 Another group of compounds found in essential oils are phenols, which, like alcohol, have a hydroxyl group, but their properties are acid, an example of which is carvacrol which is found in oregano and thyme.

 The ketones have their place in the essential oils as being stable molecules may be derived from the oxidation of alcohols, including thujone, which is achieved in the salvia stands.

 Finally, we have the esters that are the product of the reaction between acids and alcohols, have traces of simple hydrocarbons and an example of them is the linalillo acetate, which is found in lavender oil.

-Later, scientific advances gave way to processes such as distillation, which is used for herbs, flowers, and plants, with this process, separates through evaporation of the volatile components of the solids.
+Later, scientific advances gave way to processes such as distillation.
+It is used for herbs, flowers, and plants, with this process, separates through evaporation of the volatile components of the solids.

-Another chemical process involved in the manufacture of perfume, is the expression, used to extract the fragrance from the fruits, is commonly used with citrus fruits.
+Another chemical process involved in the manufacture of perfume is expression.
+It is used to extract the fragrance from the fruits.
+Which is commonly used with citrus fruits.
 It is also used the extractive process of dissolution, which consists of the use of fatty substances for the dissolution of delicate flowers, these fats absorb the fragrance by contact.

 To create a perfume, it is necessary to select the fragrance we want it to have.
-This fragrance is composed of three elements, which are: the aromatic substance (essential oil), diluent and aroma fixative.
+This fragrance is composed of three elements.
+These are the aromatic substance (essential oil), diluent, and aroma fixative.